Daley Thompson: Public image

 Thompson was a natural showman who endeared himself to the British public with his irreverent personality and anti-establishment attitude.
 He won the BBC Sports Personality of the Year award in 1982, was appointed an MBE in the 1983 New Year Honours and promoted to the CBE in the 2000 New Year Honours.

 At the 1984 Los Angeles Olympics, Thompson, who had just won his second Olympic decathlon gold medal, wore a T-shirt that read "IS THE WORLD'S 2ND GREATEST ATHLETE GAY?".
 United States sprinter Carl Lewis had been dealing with rumours of homosexuality and the shirt was regarded by some people as being cruelly directed at Lewis.
 "The second athlete could be anybody, Carl Lewis, anybody," Thompson stated.

 In 2012, Thompson was accused of anti-Irish sentiment after commenting on live BBC TV that the creator of a misspelled tattoo "must have been Irish".
 The tattoo artist was actually American.

 In August 2014, Thompson was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 In 2015, Thompson co-presented the mid morning show on Talksport once a week alongside Colin Murray until Murray quit the station the following year.

+Thompson features in the 2024 documentary Colin Jackson: Resilience, discussing the challenges faced by elite athletes and in particular Jackson's performance in the 1992 Olympic 110m hurdles event.